-We give a polynomial-time algorithm for planar graphs which, for any constant $\eps > 0$, outputs an $O\left(\log^{1+\eps} n\right)$-approximate solution with every node at distance at most $(1+\eps)h$ from $r$ for any constant $\eps > 0$.
-Our algorithm is based on new length-constrained versions of classic planar separators which may be of independent interest.
-Additionally, our algorithm works for length-constrained Steiner tree.
+We give a polynomial-time algorithm for planar graphs which, for any constant $\eps > 0$, outputs an $O\left(\log^{1+\eps} n\right)$-approximate solution with every node at distance at most $(1+\eps)h$ from $r$.
+Our algorithm is based on new length-constrained versions of classic planar separators and $\alpha$-divisions which may be of independent interest.
+Additionally, our algorithm works for length-constrained Steiner tree and bounds the integrality gap of the natural linear program as $O(\log ^ 2 n /\eps)$, again with $(1+\eps)$ slack in the length constraint.
 Complementing this, we show that any algorithm on general graphs for length-constrained MST in which nodes are at most $2h$ from $r$ cannot achieve an approximation of $O\left(\log ^{2-\epsilon} n\right)$ for any constant $\epsilon > 0$ under standard complexity assumptions; as such, our results separate the approximability of length-constrained MST in planar and general graphs.

 \pagenumbering{gobble}

 \begingroup

 \endgroup